bukolaotes/Profit-and-loss-Financial-Statement-Analysis/README.md

 ## Dataset Structure

-The dataset you will be working with includes the following columns:
+The dataset  i will be working with includes the following columns:

 Date: The date of the financial transaction.